dncoble/CubicOptimal/to-do.md

 created UDSlice, also create RLSlice and FBSlice

+little things to make it run faster:
-IDAStar checks cube equality at each step, can that be sped up?
+	IDAStar checks cube equality at each step, can that be sped up?i change heuristic table just to be array

 make another cube class with simple boolean matrices and boolean multiplication, it may be faster.